unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

 }
 ```

-Now, when the player wants to connect to the Fusion server, we first call this facet and pass the information to Photon:
+Now, when the player wants to connect to the Fusion Server, we first call this facet and pass the information to Photon:

 ```csharp
 async void StartGame()